s0md3v/AwesomeXSS/README.md

 This repository is a collection of Awesome XSS resources.
 Contributions are welcome and should be submitted via an issue.

 ### Donations
-You can encourage me to create more such amazing programs buy donating a few bucks.
+You can encourage me to create more such amazing programs by donating a few bucks.

 - Paypal - [https://paypal.me/s0md3v](https://paypal.me/s0md3v) or `somdevika@gmail.com`
 - Credit/Debit Card - [https://www.buymeacoffee.com/s0md3v](https://www.buymeacoffee.com/s0md3v)